lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/index.rst

 On-sky Operations
 =================

-The procedures part of regular on-sky observations activities of astronomical targets, such as slewing the telescope and tracking the target.
+These procedures part of regular on-sky observations activities of astronomical targets, such as slewing the telescope and tracking the target.

 .. toctree::
     :maxdepth: 2